-The Great Barrier Reef lies only about 72 kilometers northeast of Port Douglas, making this tropical town a convenient base for reef adventures.
 The most popular tours are aboard high-speed catamarans, which provide a more stable ride to the outer reef.
-Quicksilver Cruises is one of the best known and will whisk you out to a huge platform at Agincourt Reef in about 90 minutes.
+Quicksilver Outer Great Barrier Reef Snorkel Cruise from Port Douglas is a great option.
+This full-day tour whisks you out to a platform at Agincourt Reef in about 90 minutes.
 Once you arrive, you can SCUBA dive (introductory courses are available), snorkel over the reefs, or sign up for an Ocean Walker helmet dive.
-If you prefer to stay dry, you can gaze out at the kaleidoscopic coral from the underwater viewing platform and observatory or take a ride in a semi-submersible.
+If you prefer to stay dry, you can gaze out at the kaleidoscopic coral from the underwater viewing platform and observatory, or take a ride in a semi-submersible.
 Helicopter flights are also available for a unique bird's-eye view of the reef.

 Various other tour operators offer small-group snorkeling and diving adventures to the reef, depending on your interests.
 Half-day or full-day tours to the Low Isles are also popular.
 Lying about 15 kilometers off the coast of Port Douglas, the Low Isles are comprised of a small coral island called Woody Island and a sandy cay called Low Island.
 Here, you can snorkel right off the beach to see colorful coral, tropical fish, and turtles.
 This is a great option for families with young children or anyone who wants to stay close to land.

-The best place to photograph Four Mile Beach is from Flagstaff Hill Lookout, which provides a sweeping view over the entire coast.
+The best place to photograph Four Mile Beach is from the Trinity Bay Lookout on Flagstaff Hill, which provides a sweeping view over the entire coast.
 The lookout is a hot, steep hike or bike ride up the hill from town, but you can also drive up.

 Address: Port Douglas Road, Port Douglas, Queensland